Crixstal/Animation-programming/Annexes/README.md

 ## **Informations**

 The engine used can cause data races, therefore the mesh sometimes doesn't appear or is black.
 Just restart the application until the mesh is displayed.
+The program runs in x86, Debug and Release.

 <br>